harshamahadev13/Video-Summarizer-using-phidata-and-streamlit/README.md

 # Video Summarizer with Question Answering

 This project is a video summarizer that uses Python, PhiData, Streamlit, and the Gemini AI model to generate summaries and answer questions based on video content.
-It's designed to process videos under 200MB.
+It's designed to process videos under 200MB Videos.

 ## Features